Petruchio96/KOS-Scripts/README.md

 **Optional Paramenters:**
 * _SensorList - must be a list of parts that are only science experiments._
-* _Verbose - Toggles printing messages to the terminal_
+* _Verbose - suppresses printing messages to the terminal if set to false._

 ### Function TransmitAllScience(_Optional SensorList, Optional WarpTime, Optional Verbose, Optional ChargePerMit_, Optional TransSpeed)